Sandbox — Single-Node

 {% hint style="success" %}

 **Just want to run it?** Jump to [Quick Start](#quick-start).
-For the deployment model and how single-node compares to production, see [OpenG2P Deployment Architecture](/operations/deployment/openg2p-deployment-model.md#sandbox-single-node).
+For the broader deployment model, see [OpenG2P Deployment Architecture](/operations/deployment/openg2p-deployment-model.md#sandbox-single-node).

 {% endhint %}